Ninisha-Balay/Credit-card-fraud-detection/README.md

    .
 Feature optimization and combination of ensemble classifiers for improved detection.

 **References:**
-Key references include studies and benchmark papers from IEEE Access, IJERT, and Kaggle datasets, as detailed in the thesis (19305-Mtech-major-final.pdf).
+Key references in paper , and Kaggle datasets, as detailed in the thesis (Report.pdf).